Liwmo/liwmo.github.io/_posts/2017-10-31-markov-music-murder-mystery.markdown

 $$ P_{move} = \min{\bigg(\exp{ (\log{P(\theta_{prop})} - \log{P(\theta_{curr})} }), 1 \bigg)}.$$

-The idea behind this definition is that if a mapping results in a decoded message with similar frequencies to our English text, it's probably the right one (or close to it).
+The idea behind this definition is that if a mapping results in a decoded message with similar frequencies to our English reference text, then it's probably the right one (or close to it).
 Important caveat: we don't want an entire sample.
 Just keep track of the representative mapping that results in the highest plausibility score.
 Here's an example with six letters.
-I ignored punctuation and then tallied in our usual fashion.
+I ignored punctuation and then tallied in the usual fashion.

 <img src="/assets/images/mcmc_6.png"/>

 Notice that I multiplied all values by 10 and changed all the 0s to 1s.
 This is because we're working with some really limited data.
 Thus, many letter combinations will have 0 frequency making it hard to compare plausibilities.
-However, this shouldn't be a big deal with a sufficiently long training text, and hopefully the procedure still makes reasonable sense.
+However, this won't be a problem with sufficiently long training text.

 Now, read the story [here][11] and observe how Mr. Holmes cracks the code with a frequency attack and deductive reasoning.
 Then, come back and take a look at how our algorithmic approach stacks up when decrypting an excerpt from *Hound of the Baskervilles*.
 Happy Halloween!

-<iframe frameborder="0" width="100%" height="500px" src="https://repl.it/Nmpn/latest?lite=true"></iframe>
+<iframe frameborder="0" width="100%" height="500px" src="https://repl.it/@Liwmo/Substitution-Cipher-Metropolis-Algorithm?lite=true"></iframe>

 In case you want a challenge, here's a longer message to decipher below.
-Fair word of warning, if you blindly assign each new symbol you encounter to a letter, you're going to run out of letters.
-The explanation is given in the story, so I strongly suggest reading it first.
+Fair word of warning: if you blindly assign each new symbol you encounter to a letter, you're going to run out of letters.
+The explanation is given in the passage, so I strongly suggest reading it first.
 Even if you can figure out "the trick" yourself, I'd still recommend reading the story for fun.

 <img src="/assets/images/ciphertext.png"/>